 Veterinary acupuncture is defined as the insertion of needles into specific points over an animal's body to stimulate the body's immune and homeostatic functions.
-Dr. Drost is certified in Traditional Chinese Veterinary Medicine, or TCVM for short.
+Dr. Sundstrom is certified in Traditional Chinese Veterinary Medicine, or TCVM for short.
 The Chinese have used acupuncture to treat humans and animals for thousands of years.

 How does it work?

 The insertion of needles into specific points causes a physiological reaction, depending on the area used.
 Typically, points are over nerve endings or neuromuscular junctions, where the needle stimulates these free nerve endings, which then causes the release of different neurotransmitters.
 Endorphins, epinephrine, serotonin, and all sorts of other "feel good" and healing substances are triggered with this stimulation.
 Acupuncture needles also increase circulation, regulate hormones, and moderate the immune system.
 Additionally, we can manipulate the needles with an electrial unit, called electroacupuncture, which sends electrical impulses from one needle to another and activates meridians along the way and helps relieve pain.
 Vitamin B12 can be injected into certain points that remain problematic after the treatment, which extends the benefit of acupuncture.

 Dr. Sundstrom may also recommend the use of Chinese herbs to supplement the treatments.
 These are natural, high quality products which target the animal's underlying problem.
 Think of herbs as "daily acupuncture".
 Though some herbs are rather pungent, most animals will take them with no problem.
 Herbs offer a natural option for treatment of disorders and pain.

 What kind of conditions are responsive to acupuncture?